GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 If a client decides not to join after being asked to do so, it sends an MC_STATE ({{client-channel-state-frame}}) frame with State DECLINED_JOIN and an appropriate Reason Code.
 This is a state update for the channel even though the client does not join the multicast channel.

-The server ensures that in aggregate, all channels that the client has currently been asked to join and that the client has not left or declined to join fit within the limits indicated by the initial values in the transport parameter or last MC_LIMITS ({{client-limits-frame}}) frame the server received.
+The server ensures that in aggregate, all channels that the client has currently been asked to join and that the client has not left, declined to join or retired fit within the limits indicated by the initial values in the transport parameter or last MC_LIMITS ({{client-limits-frame}}) frame the server received.

 This extension does not define an application-layer catalogue or content-selection protocol.
 Application protocols determine what content, service, program, representation, or other application context is relevant to a connection.